ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 You can think of `self` as a special variable that holds whatever object is at the forefront of Ruby's mind when it is evaluating a program.
 Whatever line of code it is reading, whatever object is it working on at the moment, that is what `self` contains.

 For our purposes, here's what matters right now: when we're defining instance methods, when writing code _within_ the instance method definition, `self` represents the instance of the class that the method will be called upon in the future.
-Formally, this object is known as the **receiver** of the the **message** that is the method invocation.
+Formally, this object is known as the **receiver** of the **message** that is the method invocation.

 That's great, because since we almost always need to use other, pre-existing instance methods while defining new instance methods, we need a way to _refer_ to the receiver so that we can call those other methods on it. `self` is that way.